mpsonntag/snippets/notes/projects/doi/doi_make_release.md

 docker-compose logs -f --tail=100
 ```

-- run all required tests as described in the opsdocs `doi/deployment_tests.md` file or the gin `G-Node/doi_deployment_test` repository.
+- run all required tests as described in the [opsdocs doi/deployment_tests.md](./deployment_tests.md) file or the gin `G-Node/doi_deployment_test` repository.

-#### Updates in "checklist.go"
+### Updates in "checklist.go"

-if the "checklist.go" file has been updated
+- if the content of the "checklist.go" file has been changed
-- update the corresponding template in G-Node/gin-scripts/doichecklist.py
+  - update the corresponding template in the G-Node/gin-scripts/doichecklist.py GIN repository.
   - update the version number of G-Node/gin-scripts/doichecklist.py to match the go server binary version number.
   - test that the checklist output of go server binary and python script are identical:

 ```bash
 ./gindoid make-checklist